khairulslt/life-wisdoms/README.md

 ## Tell me what you know about NodeJS:

 ```
-Basic one liner definition => NodeJS is Javascript runtime environment that uses a single-threaded asynchronous
+Basic one liner definition => NodeJS is a Javascript runtime environment that uses a single-threaded asynchronous
 event driven non-blocking I/O model
 ```